chenh19/lab/in_silico_research.md

 ## 3. Retrieve more info from online databases
-Once you have checked the quality and context of the variant, you may retrieve more variant-related info from online databases
+Once you have checked the quality and context of the variant, you may retrieve more variant-related info from online databases.

 ### i.
 GnomAD
 - [**GnomAD**](https://gnomad.broadinstitute.org/) is an extensive and trusted database, we use it for raw variant data annotating